SkylineCommunications/dataminer-docs/release-notes/Class_Library/SLC_RN_ClassLibrary_REV000.md

 ### 1.2.0.2

-#### Deserialization would fail when “System.” classes were used \[ID_25933\]
+#### Deserialization would fail when 'System.' classes were used \[ID_25933\]

-In some cases, collection interface deserialization could fail if some of the classes were “System.” classes located in System.dll.
+In some cases, collection interface deserialization could fail if some of the classes were "System." classes located in System.dll.

 Deserialization now supports classes located in both System.Core.dll and System.dll.